okielife/our.ev3.dev/README.md

 # our.ev3.dev
-A library of ev3 stuff
+A library of ev3 stuff for us to use.